friendsofgo/killgrave/README.md

 The `proxy-url` must be the root path.
 For example if we have endpoint api like, `http://example.com/things`, the `proxy-url` will be, `http://example.com`

 ## Features
-* Imposters created in json
+* impostors created in json
 * Validate json schemas on requests
 * Validate requests headers
 * Check response status